 Tom Lee had some very interesting thoughts to share.
 When you look at the pros and cons of cryptocurrency, its volatility is probably the biggest advantage and disadvantage simultaneously.
 Tom Lee, however, hypothesizes that when the price stabilizes, Bitcoin (and other crypto) will attract more users and the price will go up.

-Another speaker at the largest Bitcoin conference in history was Mike Novogratz, a crypto millionaire, and Bitcoin evangelist.
+Another speaker at the largest Bitcoin conference in history, this year held at a larger venue compared to previous years, was Mike Novogratz, a crypto millionaire, and Bitcoin evangelist.
 He reiterated that Bitcoin will go up to half a million and then a million dollars in price.
 That is, if the „stewards of US economy don’t screw it up“, as he put it.
 He expressed clear concerns that, should the dollar go into infinity, Bitcoin will follow and it will be the collapse of the Western world.

 Mark Yusko, the founder, CIO, and managing director of Morgan Creek Capital Management, agrees with Mike Novogratz about the price of Bitcoin.
 He believes that Bitcoin will go 10x up in price and then another 10x.

 Day 2 – Peter Thiel Didn’t Hold Back

 Peter Thiel, entrepreneur, venture capitalist, and co-founder of PayPal, made some interesting remarks comparing gold and stock equities in 1980 and today.
 Since then, gold has only gone up 4.8x, whereas the global market stock equities are now worth 115 trillion dollars, meaning they have gone up 46x. „The benchmark for BTC isn’t gold, but equities“, he added.

 Thiel also talked about Bitcoin being the most honest market.
 He compared it to the inflation prices and said it is a clear indicator that the FIAT regime is coming to an end and that central banks are bankrupt.